Marcos Maidana: Maidana vs. Ortiz

-Maidana's first fight in the United States was against Victor Ortíz, that took place on June 27, 2009, for the Interim WBA super lightweight title.
+Maidana's first fight in the United States was against Victor Ortíz, which took place on June 27, 2009, for the Interim WBA super lightweight title.
 Ortiz entered the fight with an eight-fight knockout streak.
 Both Ortiz and Maidana were knocked down in the first round.
 Ortiz knocked Maidana to the canvas twice in the second round.
 Ortiz suffered a cut in the fifth round and was knocked down in the sixth.
 The fight was stopped when the ringside physician would not let Ortiz continue to fight.
 Many in the boxing media, including HBO, chastised Ortiz for not wanting to continue in the fight.

 Maidana vs. Cayo

 After his fight with Ortiz, it was rumoured that Maidana would face British boxer, and WBA super lightweight champion, Amir Khan, who won the title after defeating Andreas Kotelnik.
 However, Khan opted for Paulie Malignaggi as his next opponent.
 As a result, Maidana was scheduled to fight on 27 March 2010, against Victor Cayo, whose record, at that time, was 24–0 with 75% of victories coming by way of knockout.
 Maidana knocked out the undefeated Cayo in the sixth round to retain his interim WBA super lightweight title and improve his record to 28–1, with 27 knockouts.